Flu can be uncomfortable, but it is rarely life-threatening.

+A flu epidemic - where a large number of people in one country are infected - can last several weeks.
 Health experts and government agencies throughout the world say that the single best way to protect oneself from catching flu is to get vaccinated every year.

 There are two types of vaccinations, the flu shot and the nasal-spray flu vaccine.
 The flu shot is administered with a needle, usually in the arm - it is approved for anyone older than 6 months, including healthy people and those with chronic medical conditions.

 The nasal-spray flu vaccine is a vaccine made with live, weakened flu viruses that do not cause illness.

 A flu vaccine will contain three influenza viruses:

 As viruses adapt and change, so do those contained within the vaccines - what is included in them is based on international surveillance and scientists' calculations about which virus types and strains will circulate in a given year.

 Protection begins about 2 weeks after receiving the vaccination.

 Seasonal flu vaccinations should start in September or as soon as the vaccine is on hand, and continue throughout the flu season, into January, and beyond.
 This is because the timing and duration of influenza seasons are never the same.
 Flu outbreaks usually peak at around January, but they can happen as early as October.

 Seasonal flu shots are not suitable for some people

 Certain individuals should check with their doctor before deciding to have the flu vaccine, including: